 - a.
 Charter School will not provide any funds or other thing of value to the student or his or her parent or guardian that a school district could not legally provide to a similarly situated student of the school district, or to his or her parent or guardian.
 (EC § 51747.3(a).) - b.
 Charter School may only receive funding for the provision of independent study to students who are residents of Butte County or who are residents of a county immediately adjacent to Butte County.
-(EC § 51747.3(c).) - c.
-No student with exceptional needs, as defined in EC § 56026, may participate in independent study unless the student's IEP specifically provides for that participation.
+(EC § 51747.3(c).)

+- c.
+A student with exceptional needs, as defined in EC § 56026, may participate in independent study if the student's IEP specifically provides for that participation.
+If a parent or guardian of an individual with exceptional needs requests independent study, the student's IEP team shall make an individualized determination as to whether the student can receive a free appropriate public education in an independent study placement.
 (EC § 51745(c).) - d.
-Charter School may claim apportionment credit for independent study only to the extent of the time value of student work products, as personally judged in each instance by a certificated teacher.
+Charter School may claim apportionment credit for independent study only to the extent of the time value of student work products, as personally judged in each instance by a certificated teacher employed by Charter School, or the combined time value of student work product and student participation in synchronous instruction.
 (EC § 51747.5(b).) - e.
 Charter School will maintain written or computer-based evidence of student engagement that includes, but is not limited to, a grade book or summary document that, for each class, lists all assignments, assessments, and associated grades.
-(EC § 51747.5(d).)
+(EC § 51747.5(d).) - f.

-- f.
 Records of the independent study program will be maintained for audit purposes and shall include the following: - i.
 A copy of the independent study board policies. - ii.
 A separate listing of the students, by grade level who have participated in independent study identifying units of the curriculum attempted (also known as the "course of study") and units of the curriculum completed by students, as specified in their written agreements. - iii.
 A file of all written agreements, with representative samples of each student's work products and a signed acknowledgement by the supervising teacher indicating that he/she has personally evaluated the work or that he/she has personally reviewed the evaluations made by another certificated teacher. - iv.
 A daily attendance register, as appropriate to the program in which the students are enrolled, separate from classroom attendance records, and maintained on a current basis as time values of student work products are personally judged by a certificated teacher, and reviewed by the supervising teacher if they are two different individuals. - v.
 Any other documents charter schools are required to maintain as required by law.
-(5 C.C.R. § 11703.) - g.
+(5 C.C.R. § 11703.)

+g.
 Charter School will comply with all applicable law regarding independent study, including ADA-to-certificated teacher ratio requirements.
-(EC § 51745 et seq.; 5 C.C.R. § 11700 et seq.)
+(EC § 51744 et seq.; 5 C.C.R. § 11700 et seq.)